xapian/xapian-docsprint/howtos/range_queries.rst

 :xapian-constant:`BAD_VALUENO` and the QueryParser will move on.

 .. xapianexample:: search_ranges2
-    :marker: custom VRP code
+    :marker: custom RP code

 Most of the work is in `__call__` (python's equivalent of `operator()` in C++), which gets called with the two strings at either end of the range in the query string; either but not both can be the empty string, which indicates an open-ended range.
-In python this method should return a tuple of the value slot and the two strings modified so they can be used for :xapian-just-constant:`OP_VALUE_RANGE`.
+This method returns a :xapian-class:`Query` object - if the object doesn't want to handle the range, then this should use operator :xapian-just-constant:`OP_INVALID`. it doesn't want to handle it; otherwise this query is the range that is matched - typically using :xapian-just-constant:`OP_VALUE_RANGE`, but arbitrary :xapian-class:`Query` objects are supported.

 Rather than re-implement :xapian-class:`NumberRangeProcessor`, we wrap it to do the serialisation (due to the way python interacts with the API it's currently not possible to subclass it successfully here).

+.. todo: Is the above paragraph still correct?

 Range processors are called in the order they're added, so our custom one gets a chance to look at all ranges, but will only 'claim'